AUGUST ’17 – MAY ’18, Bowdoin College.

 “Hannah Lyons tagged Anna Davers in a post.”
 A sentence inside of a white border inside of a grey one.
 Five hours ago.
 Four photos of them together, two hugging on the beach, one paragliding, one posing at prom.
 Both blonde and freckly and kissed by the California sun.
 Both of their names in bold.
 I scrolled through her words, this girl, Hannah Lyons, apparently one of Anna’s friends from home.
-The post was barely two paragraphs and then suddenly Anna Davers was dead.
+The post was barely two paragraphs and then Anna Davers was dead.
 Same with her family.
 Just dead.
 Just eight lines, five broken-heart emojis, two prayer hands, and one promise to never forget their times stargazing in Oregon.

 I said, “Fuck,” and felt the sound out there in the world and wished I could take it back.
-Anna was supposed to host the pregame for the concert that night and I wasn’t supposed to be up, shouldn’t have checked my phone, wondered if maybe I was having another nightmare.
+Anna was supposed to host the pregame that night and I wasn’t supposed to be up, shouldn’t have checked my phone, wondered if maybe I was having another nightmare.
 I read the post again and three times more and then quit out and deleted the app, told myself I didn’t see.
 I stashed the phone under my pillow and went back to sleep.
 There was no reason for me to be awake yet.

 My bladder shocked me back into the morning, biting my lower stomach and threatening to burst.
 I checked my phone.
 It was 10:43 a.m. and I wasn’t going to move.
 My shoulder hurt.
 I’d wait until 10:50 a.m. at least, a better, rounder number.